-Working together with CIOB, RICS and RTPI to ensure the concerns of our members are heard
+Working with the RICS, RTPI and CIOB to ensure the concerns of members are heard

 The Joint Institutes represent a combined membership of over 175,000 skilled professionals in the built environment sector.
 Alongside the RIBA, members of the Joint Institutes include the Chartered Institute of Building (CIOB), the Royal Institution of Chartered Surveyors (RICS), and the Royal Town Planning Institute (RTPI).